 Sperm donors are strictly anonymous, and there is no situation where the recipient couple can find out the identity of the donor.

 Cost is one of the most important factors when choosing a destination for IVF treatment.
-The cost will vary depending on the clinic and location as well as the type of IVF treatment you receive.
+The cost will vary depending on the clinic and location as well as the type of treatment you receive.

 |IVF costs in North Cyprus – basic packages|